Payalmodi-del/JustEatRepo/Answers to technical questions.md

 ],

 "believes": [
-"Be the change you wish to see in the world!"
+"Be the change you wish to see in the world!",
+"Burn to shine, be a star!"
 ]
 }